saucelabs/sauce-docs/docs/basics/test-config-annotation/test-annotation.md

 Selenium's JavascriptExecutor lets you use JavaScript commands in your test scripts to perform actions in the browser.
 We've developed a set of custom JavascriptExecutor methods you can use to annotate tests and record pass/fail status.
 You can also use these methods to track information in your Selenium log for debugging.

 ### Basic Example
-Here's a Java code sample setting a job's name to "My test":
+Below Java code sample demonstrates setting a job's name to "My test".
+Note that more elaborate data configuration, such as Spring profiles, may be recommended, but is beyond the scope of this article.

 ```
 ((JavascriptExecutor)driver).executeScript("sauce:job-name=My test");